Strategic planning: align your brand.

 As Henry Mintzberg says, “Strategic thinking involves intuition and creativity.
 It cannot be developed on schedule and immaculately conceived.
 It must be free to appear at any time and at any place.”

-Your strategic plan will take a couple months to determine and document.
+Your strategic plan will take a couple of months to determine and document.
 And this will typically last you a few years.
 Each year, however, the annual planning process is where you revisit your theory of change and positioning strategy and establish new annual goals and quarterly rocks around it.
 Check out our popular annual planning blog post to learn how to avoid the typical pitfalls.

 It’s worth a reminder that strat planning is different from program design or product development.
 This process is about the organization, not services or offers within.
 Those products and programs also need strategy and planning — but that’s another topic.